-In short, a dynamic very focused on the product and on market dominance.
-Although it is true that the rise of Web 2.0 is built on the same terms, the acceleration of innovation and the speed of adoption, the disappearance of barriers of all kinds (and, with them, of industries), and the evolution of the role of the brand (from seeking differentiation to building relevance) promoted a more long-term strategic logic focused on consumer expectations.
+In short, it was a dynamic very focused on the product and on market dominance.
+Although it is true that the rise of Web 2.0 is built on the same terms, the acceleration of innovation, the speed of adoption, the disappearance of barriers of all kinds (and with them, of industries), and the evolution of the role of the brand (from seeking differentiation to building relevance) promoted a more long-term strategic logic focused on consumer expectations.

-The big players of Web 1.0 became powerful by detecting before anyone else the great opportunities that arose in the consumer technology market: Nokia and compact mobiles, Microsoft, and office automation tools… But the consumer was far from making decisions: the brands and the M&A deals that they promoted were not at the service of what the consumer wanted or expected, but of what he was inevitably going to need.
-In short: relevance was built around a need “imposed” by the absence of competition, not so much on Affinity or Empathy.
+The big players of Web 1.0 became powerful by detecting the great opportunities that arose in the consumer technology market before anyone else: Nokia and compact mobiles, Microsoft and office automation tools… But the consumer was far from making decisions.
+Brands and the M&A deals that they promoted were not at the service of what the consumer wanted or expected, but of what they were inevitably going to need.
+In short, relevance was built around a need “imposed” by the absence of competition, not so much on Affinity or Empathy.

-The distance from the consumer generated in a large number of companies a series of ‘blind spots’ that prevented them from considering certain iconic movements (such as the arrival of the iPhone or the launch of Android, for example) as a real threat.
+The distance from the consumer generated in many companies a series of “blind spots” that prevented them from considering certain Iconic Moves (such as the arrival of the iPhone or the launch of Android, for example) as a real threat.
 The reaction focused on neutralizing rivals rather than understanding the evolution of the consumer who was choosing Apple’s smartphone massively did not work.
 Nokia took full control of the Symbion operating system to accelerate its development and compete against iOS and Android but was unable to develop an integrated and user-friendly ecosystem like the new rivals.
 After investing money and time, the Finnish brand gave up Symbion in favor of Microsoft, which ended up acquiring its mobile division.
-Unable to launch a compelling enough offering in time to exceed consumer expectations like Apple was doing, the maker of Windows ditched Nokia.
+Unable to launch a compelling enough offering in time to exceed consumer expectations in the same way Apple was, the maker of Windows ditched Nokia.

-In the example described, Nokia and Microsoft saw in an M&A deal the solution to catch up with their competitors with agility and lower cost, but the lack of clarity and strategic alignment (there was no ambition beyond catching up with the rival), thus such as the lack of understanding of the risks associated with the market and consumer loyalty (whose expectations had multiplied in a short time) drastically unbalanced the much-needed balance between promises and expectations generated by any process of this type.
-Not to mention the difficulty of quickly integrating 32,000 Nokia employees into Microsoft, asserting the maximum ‘culture eats strategy for breakfast.
+In this example, Nokia and Microsoft saw the solution to catch up with their competitors with agility and lower cost, but lacked clarity and strategic alignment (there was no ambition beyond catching up with the rival).
+Thus, the lack of understanding of the risks associated with the market and consumer loyalty (whose expectations had multiplied in a short time) drastically unbalanced the much-needed balance between promises and expectations generated by any process of this type.
+Not to mention the difficulty of quickly integrating 32,000 Nokia employees into Microsoft, asserting the maximum “culture eats strategy for breakfast.”

-Brand Thinking and the new era for high-tech acquisitions
+Brand Thinking and a new era for tech acquisitions

-As we know, Nokia quickly lost relevance and brand value until disappearing from Best Global Brands, finally, in 2015.
-Instead, Microsoft is currently the third most valuable brand in the world (above Google) with a value of 210,191 million dollars.
+As we know, Nokia quickly lost relevance and brand value, eventually disappearing from Best Global Brands in 2015.
+Conversely, Microsoft is currently the second most valuable brand in the world with a value of $278,288 m USD.

-The Microsoft case helps us understand the undeniable role that the consolidation of the brand has played as a strategic business asset in the acquisitions that take place today.
-Establishing a clear purpose and ambition makes it easier to plan coherent long-term trajectories.
-Trajectories that function as growth roadmaps in which each acquisition acquires a meaning like (Iconic) Move by helping the business to progress towards that ambition and purpose.
+The Microsoft case helps us understand the undeniable role that the consolidation of brand has played as a strategic business asset in the acquisitions that take place today.
+Establishing a clear purpose and ambition makes it easier to plan coherent long-term trajectories; trajectories that function as growth roadmaps in which each acquisition gains the title of Iconic Move by helping the business to progress towards that ambition and purpose.

-When applying the lens of Brand Thinking, we see that, currently, rather than acquiring ownership of a specific product (which can provide a competitive advantage, albeit short and not very sustainable over time), the goal of most acquisitions is that of gaining competencies that are necessary to strengthen agility and the ability to respond to a turbulent market and changing consumer expectations, thereby transcending into new arenas.
+When applying the lens of Brand Thinking, we see that rather than acquiring ownership of a specific product (which can provide a competitive advantage, albeit short and not very sustainable over time), the goal of most acquisitions is that of gaining competencies that are necessary to strengthen agility and the ability to respond to a turbulent market and changing consumer expectations, thereby transcending into new Arenas.

-To gain a presence in people’s lives, Amazon enters the DWELL arena by acquiring companies like Ring, Blink, or Eeron.
-Apple, for its part, sets foot in the THRIVE arena by becoming a brand in the health space, such as Glimpse, Beddit, or Tueo Health.
-Meta has gained a relevant position in the EXPRESS arena with the Instagram social network.
-Finally, Alphabet dominates a portion of the PLAY arena thanks to the acquisition of Youtube in 2006.
-And we can expect this practice to continue strongly in the coming years – in fact, an executive of Facebook (now Meta) pointed out at the time that the company would spend the equivalent of 10-15% of its market value on acquisitions every two years, according to The Washington Post [Source].
+To gain a presence in people’s lives, Amazon entered the DWELL Arena by acquiring companies like Ring, Blink and Eeron.
+Apple, for its part, set foot in the THRIVE Arena by becoming a brand in the health space with acquisitions of Gliimpse, Beddit and Tueo Health.
+Meta has gained a relevant position in the EXPRESS Arena with Instagram.
+Finally, Alphabet dominates a portion of the PLAY Arena thanks to the acquisition of YouTube in 2006.
+We can expect this practice to continue strongly in the coming years – in fact, an executive of Facebook (now Meta) pointed out at the time that the company would spend the equivalent of 10-15% of its market value on acquisitions every two years, according to The Washington Post [Source].

-This approach, so common among the ‘technological’ giants, is progressively extended to other brands, which can find in acquisitions the necessary tool to transcend their category and land in new competitive spaces thanks to the brand capital accumulated in the minds of consumers.
+This approach, so common among technological giants, is progressively extending to other brands, which can find in acquisitions the necessary tool to transcend their category and land in new competitive spaces thanks to the brand capital accumulated in the minds of consumers.